emiliafrisell/etimo-code-case/README.md

 # etimo-code-case
 Code Case given by Etimo

-Create a simple wether prognosis-app with React, Angular or Vue that is ru in the browser and works like this;
+Create a simple wether prognosis-app with React, Angular or Vue that is run in the browser and works like this;

 1. Fill in longitude and latitude in a text field and click the 'Show prognosis'-button